- The Fiscal

 - What You

-Every month the U.S. Treasury releases data on the federal budget, including the current deficit.
-The following contains budget data for January 2021, which was the fourth month of fiscal year (FY) 2021.
+Every month the U.S. Treasury releases data on the federal budget, including the current deficit. including the current deficit.
+The following contains budget data for January 2022, which was the fourth month of fiscal year (FY) 2022.

-The cumulative deficit for the first four months of FY21 was $347 billion larger than it was through the first four months of FY20.
-The increase in the cumulative deficit reflects a $356 billion increase in outlays that was only partially offset by a $9 billion increase in revenues.
+The cumulative deficit for the first four months of FY22 was $477 billion less than it was through the first three months of FY21, reflecting a $329 billion increase in revenues and a $148 billion decrease in outlays.

-The sizeable deficit in FY20 has pushed up the current amount of debt held by the public by 25 percent relative to a year ago.
-Eventually, once the situation has stabilized, policymakers should turn their focus to the country’s underlying fiscal situation.
+Since the onset of the COVID-19 pandemic, debt held by the public has increased by about 35 percent.
+Once the situation has stabilized, policymakers should turn their focus to the country’s underlying fiscal situation.